vuau/pen/README.md

-# Pen
+# DeNOTE

 Encrypted-Decentralized Note Taking App (built with [GunDB](https://gun.eco) + [Svelte](https://svelte.dev/)).
-Free to use at https://pen.now.sh
+Free to use at https://app.denote.link

 ## Features
 - Offline-First
-*Pen can work offline.
+*DeNOTE can work offline.
 Your data will be synced accross browsers/devices when you are online.
-Pen is also a PWA so you can install it on your phone or computer.*
+DeNOTE is also a PWA so you can install it on your phone or computer.*
 - Encrypted
 *Your data is stored with an end-to-end encryption by default, which means nobody but you can read your data.*
 - Decentralized